By David Zitner

 Drugs might be useful in some cases where the problem is of no known cause.
 Drugs can alter the way people think, feel or behave, regardless of whether they have a biologic abnormality or chemical imbalance.

 Unfortunately, the current mental health model insists that most people see a physician to enter the system to get help.
 This is despite the fact that drugs are the only unique treatments offered by physicians and many people improve without medication.

 Maybe we’re going to the wrong source for mental health support.
 Perhaps the elixir of good feeling is available at a friend’s house, at the next desk in the office, or from a partner or spouse.
 The levers that can control how we feel are available to all of us.
 We have to believe in ourselves and in our neighbours.

 Changing the way communities support mental health services will not only improve access to help, it will also save more people from the consequences and side effects of unnecessary drug treatment.

 Dominic Covvey is a retired professor, author and founder of the Canadian Organization the National Institutes for Health Informatics.
-David Zitner is a retired family doctor and health policy fellow for the Atlantic Institute for Market Studies.
+David Zitner is a retired family doctor.